 Wherever you are based, the University has committed that no member of staff is subjected to detrimental treatment in relation to their employment as a result of the impact of Covid-19.
 There is more information on this in our Covid policy statement for staff.

-Staff should discuss their working arrangements with their line manager.
+Staff should discuss their working arrangements and personal circumstances with their line manager.

-To ensure everyone stays safe, it is essential that all staff who are returning to campus read our Covid-19 Code of Conduct for Students and Staff.
+To ensure everyone stays safe, it is essential that all staff working on campus read our Covid-19 Code of Conduct for Students and Staff.